Characters of the Dead or Alive series: Yukino

 Yukino (ゆきの) is an outgoing 18-year-old gyaru who likes to takes selfies and share them on social media.
 She is a huge fan of Tamaki and her reason for participating in the Venus Festival is to meet her.
 Yukino was added to Venus Vacation as the game's 28th character in February 2023.

 Introduced in Dead or Alive 6

-In addition to Mai Shiranui returning for the title, fellow SNK character Kula Diamond also appears as a guest character.
+In addition to Mai Shiranui returning as a guest character, Kula Diamond made her debut as a second guest from SNK.